 Mark your calendars for May 9, 2020!

-Join us each Saturday in June here and on our Facebook page as we highlight our 2020 girl and adult volunteer honorees.
+Join us each Saturday in June on our YouTube channel, website, and Facebook page as we highlight our 2021 girl and adult volunteer honorees.
 We will honor our Silver and Gold Award Girl Scouts, Graduating Ambassadors, Future Leaders Scholarship recipients, and our amazing adult volunteers.

 June 6 - Graduating Seniors and President's Awards